Rachael Robertson (writer): Antarctica

+Robertson became Australia's youngest and the third female Antarctic Station Leader at Davis Station.
 Robertson led the 120 scientists and tradespeople in Davis station over the Antarctic summer (December 2004 to February 2005).
 She then led and managed the 17 other people who remained behind at Davis Station to maintain the operation until the scientists and tradespeople returned in November 2005.
 In "Leading on the Edge", she recounts the wide disparity between Antarctic life in summer, and Antarctic life in winter.

 Robertson quoted, "the repetitive monotony of the day-to-day work and the same old faces at breakfast, lunch and dinner create a nine-month-long 'groundhog day' experience".

 Robertson's leadership ideas

 Robertson earned an MBA when she returned from Antarctica.
 She developed leadership frameworks based on her Antarctic experience.
 These frameworks include: